 And while it is long overdue, it is a relief that the Philippine Department of Health (DOH) under the administration of President Duterte, is finally putting importance in this aspect of the Philippine healthcare.

-As such, here are the most common mental illnesses that the Filipino people are facing:
+As such, here are the four of the most common mental illnesses that the Filipino people are facing:

 According to the study conducted by Dr. Tomas Bautista, about 42% of the 2,562 patients with mental illness suffer from this condition, making it the most common mental illness in the Philippines—with it making up roughly 1% of the country’s total population.

 Of these patients, the majority belongs to the age group of 20-44.
 Most of them are men.